Shirley, how would you like to be the May “Homeopath In The Hot Seat”?

 It makes me one of what our friend Hans calls a pseudo-homeopath!

-No, it makes you a student of Kent’s twice removed!
-Shirley, you’re Kent’s great-grandstudent!
+Oh.
+No, what I was going to say was, it makes you a student of Kent’s twice removed!
+Shirley, you are Kent’s great-grand-student!

 Hans has a problem with Kent (as do a number of people) mixing his Swedenborgian spiritual ideas with Hahnemann’s.